Schnitker/LogManager/README.md

  * the handler SLF4JBridgeHandler has performance impacts (see http://www.slf4j.org/api/org/slf4j/bridge/SLF4JBridgeHandler.html)

 This project allows you to redirect JDK logging to Log4j (1.x or 2.x) or Logback without performance costs.
-The Jersey Grizzly HTTP server (jersey-container-grizzly2-http) works fine with one of the wrapper implementations.
+The Jersey Grizzly HTTP server (_jersey-container-grizzly2-http_) works fine with all wrapper implementations.

 ### Usage (for applications)